 E-journals - when you already have a specific journal article or journal title that you want to look up

-- E-journals require a password if you are off campus (usually, but not always, your Athens username and password).
+The e-journals require you to log in if you are off campus (usually, but not always, with your Athens username and password).

 E-books - use these when you want to read the whole text of a book online